The Reston Chlorofluorocarbon Laboratory

-The Dissolved Gas Laboratory of the U.S. Geological Survey provides analytical services for the determination of the permanent gas composition of air and water samples.
-The primary analyses include dissolved nitrogen, argon, methane, carbon dioxide and oxygen.
+The N2 / Ar Laboratory provides analytical services for the determination of the permanent gas composition of air and water samples.
+The primary analyses include dissolved nitrogen, argon, methane, carbon dioxide, oxygen, and helium-4.
 In addition to providing gas concentrations, excess air concentrations are provided, and the recharge temperature and the amount of denitrification, if applicable, are estimated.
-Dissolved gas data are regularly used in various USGS hydrologic studies to define recharge temperatures for CFC dating, to reconstruct initial nitrate concentrations based on the amount of denitrification that has occurred, and to trace sources of ground-water recharge.
-The laboratory is managed under the direction of L. Niel Plummer and Ed Busenberg of the National Research Program, Water Resources Division, and is located in the USGS Headquarters in Reston, Virginia.
+These data are regularly used in various USGS hydrologic studies to define recharge temperatures for GW dating, to reconstruct initial nitrate concentrations based on the amount of denitrification that has occurred, and to trace sources of ground-water recharge.

 Increasingly, geochemists and hydrologists are including measurements of concentrations of dissolved gases in hydrologic investigations.
 These include suites of noble gases (Ar, Ne, Kr, Xe, He) to study recharge conditions and deep groundwater circulation, gases that are indicators of microbial processes (O2, CH4, CO2, H2S, N2O, N2, etc.), and gases that can be used to interpret groundwater age (CFCs, SF6, 4He, 85Kr, 39Ar, 81Kr, etc.).

-Thousands of measurements of N2 and Ar in groundwater have been made at the USGS over the past decade in order to:
+Thousands of measurements of N2 and Ar in groundwater have been made at the USGS over the past decades in order to: